mjoyceGR/MESA2HYDRO/README.md

 ## Running a test case
-To successfully run a basic MESA2HYDRO instance
+To successfully run a basic MESA2HYDRO instance via

 	./run.py mainsequence_test.cfg

-the user must have the following Python and external packages installed on their machine:
+the user must have, at minimum, the following Python and external packages installed on their machine:

  	argparse
 	cython